 How do you take payment?

-Most of our guests are Canadian so for them we accept internet e-transfer, which is the most efficient with minimal bank charges.
+Most of our guests are Canadian so for them we accept internet e-transfer or direct bank wire transfer, which is the most efficient with minimal bank charges.
 We also accept PayPal or personal cheques.
 Guests who have a bank account within the EU can transfer money from their EU account into my Dutch account.
-As soon as a booking date has been decided on, I will via email provide you with the account details, including BIC and IBAN codes.
+As soon as a booking date has been decided on, I will via email, provide you with the account details, including BIC (Swift Code) and IBAN codes.

 Do I need to make advance payments?

 The full cost of the tour is required at the time of booking.
-The only exceptions are those tours more than a year hence.
+The only exceptions are those tours more than 9 months hence.

 When can I be certain that a booking is confirmed?